Twice recognized by the New York Times, Salsa New York offers the best opportunities to learn and dance salsa in the Big Apple!

 Reflecting the diversity of our members and the New York dance community, we also engage with other Latin and Latin-influenced styles, including bachata, merengue, chacha, and west coast swing.

-Salsa New York is organized by the enthusiastic Sophie Cazeneuve and Patrick Connolly.
-Sophie is a talented dancer who teaches and performs salsa, ballroom, west coast swing, and more all across the city; you will often see her teaching and dancing at Salsa New York events.
-Patrick is a pianist and vocalist (performing as Paddy on the Piano) avidly learning multiple styles of dance.
+Salsa New York is organized by Franck Muhel (the "Fastest Feet in Mambo!") and Patrick Connolly.
+Born in Martinique, Franck Muhel is a dance performer, teacher and choreographer renowned for his dynamic creative energy that inspires and electrifies audiences all over the world.
+Patrick is a pianist and vocalist (performing as Paddy on the Piano (http://www.paddyonthepiano.com)) avidly learning multiple styles of dance.

 We love hearing from our members and you are always welcome to contact us!
-Sophie is best reached at firstname.lastname@example.org and Patrick can be messaged directly on Meetup.
+Franck is best reached at firstname.lastname@example.org and Patrick can be messaged directly on Meetup.

 New members will notice that all of our classes and workshops are marked with a level (beginner through advanced).
 To help Salsa New Yorkers identify their level, here is an overview of each category: